 Apart from the formal teaching qualifications Utrecht University has on offer, there are many other opportunities to build your knowledge on specific educational topics, exchange ideas with other teachers and educational experts, and learn from good practices developed elsewhere at the university.
 Consider for example:

-- The short courses and workshops offered by Educational Consultancy and Professional Development or CAT
+- The short courses and workshops offered by Educational Development & Training or CAT

 - Joining one of the Special Interest Groups of CAT